classicCokie/vanilla-components/README.md

 ## Patterns over Frameworks

-### An Attempt to write React-Like cross browser compatible compoenents in Vanilla Js
+### An Attempt to write React-Like cross browser compatible components in Vanilla Js